spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_circularity_sourceForSpareParts_components_partNumber |
 | **Expected Value** | Alphanumeric string that uniquely identifies the component part number               |

----

 ###### 6.1.3.2.3 supplierWebAddress {#DigitalBatteryPassport_circularity_sourceForSpareParts_supplierWebAddress}

-The *supplierWebAddress* provides the URL to the website of the supplier for the battery components.
+The `supplierWebAddress` provides the URL to the website of the supplier for the battery components.
 This information is vital for verifying supplier credibility, obtaining additional information about the products offered, and facilitating the procurement process for spare parts.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|